dcatan89/CryptoDex/README.md

   -AJAX
   -Media-queries for responsive design
   -SmokePaprika's API

+## Preview

-## Demo for Searching Assets and adding them to a watchlist:
+### Demo for Searching Assets and adding them to a watchlist:
 ![May-05-2022 14-50-39](https://user-images.githubusercontent.com/90487207/167031929-aa0abbc9-d488-4875-8133-6f1861418be6.gif)

-## Demo for removing from watchlist and seeing the TOP 100 cryptos:
+### Demo for removing from watchlist and seeing the TOP 100 cryptos:
 ![May-05-2022 14-51-56](https://user-images.githubusercontent.com/90487207/167031986-a87f356c-26f3-4a53-b68b-1fb53ced59a0.gif)